 © Mike Carson/Journal Pioneer

-Holland College vice president Michael O’Grady, left, points out some of the features to the new Holland College Summerside Waterfront Campus to Federal Revenuer Minister Gail Shea, Premier Robert Ghiz and Summerside Mayor Basil Stewart.
-The total cost for purchasing the mall and for the renovations will cost $9.4 million.
+Holland College vice president Michael O’Grady, left, points out some of the features to the new Holland College Summerside Waterfront Campus to Federal Revenue Minister Gail Shea, Premier Robert Ghiz and Summerside Mayor Basil Stewart in this file photo.
+Ghiz made promises to post-secondary students this morning as part of his election campaign.

 The Liberals unveiled their first batch of election promises this morning in Charlottetown, targeting university and college students in their first week of classes.